€22 Find Cheap Flights from Dublin to Spain

 The average price of all round-trip flights from Dublin to Spain clicked on KAYAK for each day over the last 12 months.

-When flying from Dublin to Spain, you should consider leaving on a Tuesday and avoid Fridays if you are looking for the best rates.
-For your return to Dublin, you’ll find the best rates on Fridays and the most expensive ones on Tuesdays.
+When flying from Dublin to Spain, you should consider leaving on a Wednesday and avoid Mondays if you are looking for the best rates.
+For your return to Dublin, you’ll find the best rates on Fridays and the most expensive ones on Wednesdays.

 How far in advance should I book a flight from Dublin to Spain?